Introductory Nutrition (Revision 9)

 Faculty: Faculty of Science and Technology

 NUTR 330 has a Challenge for Credit option.
 Students who are challenging NUTR 330 and NUTR 331 will not be eligible for a refund of the learning resources.
-The learning resources package contains computer disks that you must use in order to complete the challenge.

 This is a survey course that provides the scientific fundamentals of the current understanding of nutrition.
 The course discusses the characteristics of the major nutrients—carbohydrates, fats, proteins, vitamins, and minerals—and describes their dietary roles.
 Also addressed are the topics of energy balance and the evaluation of nutritional status.
 Students will use various resources, including a computer program, to evaluate their own diets.
 The software for the computer analysis is accessed via the internet.
 As a senior-level science course, NUTR 330 may not be suitable for the general interest student.
 It is intended primarily for students who plan to also take NUTR 405.
 General interest students are advised to take NUTR 331.